Ever wondered who those people are who seem invested in your project, even if they’re not directly doing the work?

 Examples of stakeholders in a project

 As we have discussed before, there are various types of stakeholders.
-Let’s take a look at some common project stakeholders examples:
+Let’s take a look at some common project stakeholder examples:

-• Investors: These stakeholders seek financial returns and can include shareholders and debtholders.
-They’ve invested capital in the business and expect to profit from it.
+- Investors: These stakeholders seek financial returns and can include shareholders and debt holders.
+They invest capital in the business and expect to profit from it.

-• Employees: These stakeholders depend on their jobs and job security, which the organization provides to them.
+- Employees: These stakeholders depend on their jobs and job security.
 Employees have a direct interest in the organization as it enables them to earn a living and receive benefits.

-• Customers: These stakeholders want to buy the product or service the project provides.
+- Customers: These stakeholders want to buy the product or service that the project provides.
 They expect the product or service to be of good quality and value.

 How to identify project stakeholders?